 If you enjoy decorating you can make a pattern on top with your berries.
 You can also just scatter berries on top!
 It will be just as pretty and make a statement.
 You can save a little time there too.

 I normally would choose raspberries to pair with chocolate, but this day my local store didn’t have any so I went with mostly strawberries.
 The blueberries are from my Mom’s garden, which was super fun!
-The extra whipped cream stars and the colors of the berries and cream, were supposed to make this look perfect for the 4th of July.
+The extra whipped cream stars and the colors of the berries and cream were supposed to make this look perfect for the 4th of July.
+Keep this Chocolate Mousse Cake (Gluten Free and Grain Free) in mind if you want to bring a fun, whimsical patriotic dessert to share with friends!
+Some other options to consider might be this No-Bake Tart with Mascarpone and Lemon Curd or maybe even these Simple Gluten Free Cheesecake Squares.

 We have many berry growers in our area and berries are prevalent, so we use a lot of berries.
 However, but this cake could also be topped with nuts or drizzled with caramel, or scattered with chopped small pieces of chocolate, either white or dark (pick a gluten free bar if needed).
 Even chopped dark peanut butter cups would be delicious on top for the non berry lover!